3EMEgos/planeRF/README.md

 pip install --upgrade pip
 python -m pip install -e .
 ```
-If you wish to use the planeRF env in Jupyter or Jupyerlab, run the following commands:
+To use the `planeRF` env in Jupyter or Jupyterlab, run the following commands:
 ```bash
 conda activate planeRF
 conda install ipykernel